Skip to content

 • Free printable coloring pages to inspire children learning about Canada or celebrating Canada Day.

 • Canada Research Project for kids encourages investigation into the country’s geography and culture.
-Following written directions, kids complete a variety activities related to maps, the flag, currency, important people, food, sports, and more.
+Following written directions, kids complete a variety of activities related to maps, the flag, important people, food, sports, and more.
 Makes a great artifact to share and keep!